History of The Oratory School

 Coeducational Day and Boarding School

-The Oratory is Blessed John Henry Newman’s School.
+The Oratory is Saint John Henry Newman’s School.
 Newman was born in 1801, and was one of the foremost churchmen and theologians of his day.
 Learn more about our founder here.

 - Born in 1801 to a middle class London family and educated at a boarding school in Ealing